Examination and Health History

 • Vital signs: blood pressure, pulse

-• Orthopedic Testing: is done to determine the structural nature of your condition.
-Simply put, it is “stress testing” certain structures of the body to observe any reactions common to known conditions.
+• Orthopedic Testing: done to determine the structural nature of your condition.
+Simply put, it is “stress testing” the body to observe any reactions common to known conditions.
 Range-of-motion (ROM) testing is also done to observe the patient’s ability to move compared to known normal measurements.

-• Neurological Testing: is done to determine the degree of nervous system involvement.
-Here we stimulate areas of the body to elicit reactions which indicate either normal or abnormal nerve function.
-A deep tendon reflex (DTR) with a reflex hammer is an example; a pinwheel test and muscle strength testing are others.
+• Neurological Testing: done to determine the degree of nervous system involvement.
+Here we stimulate the body to elicit reactions that indicate normal or abnormal nerve function.
+A deep tendon reflex (DTR) with a reflex hammer, for example; a pinwheel test, and muscle strength testing are others.

 • postural assessment